bcgov/bcaquiferdata/inst/extra_docs/wells_desc.md

 We can fix this by adding 1m to the end depth where this occurs (intervals fixed this way have `fix_int_bottom = TRUE`).

-Note that when exporting to LeapFrog this fix occurs automatically (with a message) as it is a requirement of the software.
+Note that when exporting to LeapFrog this fix occurs regardless of whether or not the toggle is set here (with a message) as it is a requirement of the software.

+**Missing well depth**.
+Where the well depth is missing, it can be replaced with the depth of the final lithology layer as a close approximation at the very least.